Alexandra Park, Toronto: Homeless encampment

 Alexandra Park was being used as a tent city by a number of unhoused individuals until it was cleared out by a mixture of police and city security, resulting in 9 arrests.

-Future
+Housing

 After a long period of community consultation, The Toronto Community Housing Corporation has completed plans for a major revitalization of Atkinson Co-op and surrounding areas of Alexandra Park.
 TCHC submitted Official Plan Amendment and Rezoning applications on March 11, 2011 and held a community meeting on June 27, 2011 to present the plan to local residents.
 The plan envisages major changes to the neighborhood, phased in over a 15-year period.
 Several streets that were closed off when the complex was first constructed will be reopened.
 333 townhouses and apartments will be demolished and replaced, while 473 units in the towers at 20 Vanauley Street, 91 Augusta Street and 71 Augusta Square will be renovated.
 1540 units of market condominiums and townhouses will be added, with retail units on the south side of Dundas Street West.
 New public parks and private amenity spaces will also be added.